-Recommended: What is Bitcoin and How Does It Work?
+Recommended: What Is Bitcoin and How Does It Work?

-Recommended: What is Considered a Liquid Asset?
+💡 Recommended: What Are Considered Liquid Assets?

 Is Bitcoin Liquid or Illiquid?

 How liquid is Bitcoin?
 Compared to many other asset classes, Bitcoin could be considered very liquid, at least most of the time.

 “Most of the time” is an important qualifier because market conditions are always changing.
 On an average day, for instance, it can be said that Bitcoin has a high level of liquidity.
 But during times of crisis and panic selling, or times of euphoria and panic buying, this may be less so — it all depends on market conditions.